 Who gets the life insurance or critical illness cover payout?

-With life insurance, the payout either goes to the joint policyholder or, if it’s a single policy, it’s paid into your estate, for the executor to distribute to beneficiaries named in your will.
+With life insurance, the payout either goes to the joint policyholder or, if it's a single policy, it's paid into your estate for the executor to distribute.

 For more control over who gets the payout, you could consider putting your policy in a Trust.
-As it won’t be counted as part of your estate, the money will usually be exempt from Inheritance Tax 1.
+As it won’t be counted as part of your estate, the money will usually be exempt from Inheritance Tax Footnote 1.

 If you have critical illness cover and make a full or partial claim, you’d get the lump sum as the policyholder.
 So the money, and the decision making, would be in your hands.

 We know the difference a critical illness cover payout can make.
-In 2020 we paid over £314 million in critical illness claims 2.
+In 2022, we paid over £334 million in critical illness claims Footnote 2.
 But our customers are more than a statistic.
 You can see the difference having cover made to her at a difficult time by watching Linda’s story.

 Do we tell you what to use the payout for?

 An insurer won’t tell you or your beneficiaries how the lump sum should be spent.
 It’s up to you, or the people you leave the money to.

 What it’s used for can also depend on the type of cover you choose when you take out the policy – whether it’s level or decreasing cover.
-Level cover is about helping towards living costs, and maintaining living standards, while decreasing cover is solely focused on mortgage protection, to help pay off a repayment mortgage, or a long-term loan.
+Level cover is about helping towards living costs, and maintaining living standards, while decreasing cover is usually focused on mortgage protection, to help pay off a repayment mortgage, or a long-term loan.

 Whether you have joint or single cover, life insurance and critical illness cover policies only pay the full cover amount once, and they end after that.
 The policy will end if premiums are not paid, the policy has no cash in value at any time.